myllym/GET/README.md

 install.packages("devtools")
 ```

-After installation, in order to start using ´spptest´, load it to R and see
+After installation, in order to start using `spptest`, load it to R and see
 the main help page, which describes the usage of the functions of the library:
 ```R
 library(spptest)